gaiaverse/Gaia-EDR3-selection-function/docs/to-do.rst

 * Write a more in-depth description of the spatial forward and backward transforms
 * Code output page
 * Document + clean up the :doc:`optimiser`
-* Document the DataLoading functions
+* Document parallelisation scheme
-* Document the starAllocation script
+* Document minibatching scheme